HyperActive Software Home

 Servers are all configured differently, and not all of them support every possible environment variable.
 The best way to determine which ones your server can work with is to run a CGI script that reports them.

 You can download the echo.mt script for this purpose.
-Place the script into your cgi folder, set its permissions to 755, and call it from your browser like this:
+Unzip this file and place the script into your cgi folder, set its permissions to 755, and call it from your browser like this:

 http://localhost/cgi-bin/echo.mt